atsaplin/pygating/README.md

 PyGating is a versatile Python library for building complex gating systems.
 It's designed to handle various gating scenarios such as feature toggling, access control, and A/B testing, with support for both code-based and JSON-based configurations.

+Check out the respository [here](https://github.com/atsaplin/pygating) for more information and documentation

 ## Features

 - **Extensible Framework**: Create custom gates by extending base gate classes.